On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Experimental Results

 This can be viewed as the \textit{data advantage} from changing the training response distribution from $\mathcal{R}_{{weak}}^{{train}}$ to $\mathcal{R}_{{strong}}^{{train}}$ when evaluating on $\mathcal{R}_{{strong}}^{{test}}$.
 Higher values indicate greater benefit from re-training judges with the latest and stronger responses.

-\textbf{\texttt{FutureProof} Findings}: For all models and training recipes, we plot the \texttt{FutureProof} values in~\Cref{fig:future_proof}.
+\textbf{\texttt{FutureProof} Findings}: For all models and training recipes, we plot the \texttt{FutureProof} values on DeepScaleR in~\Cref{fig:future_proof}.
 Across all settings, we do not observe any instance where judges generalize to new or stronger responses, with all \texttt{FutureProof} values being negative.
 Interestingly, no discernible trend emerges across training recipes or model families.
-Generally, we find that SFT leads to higher degradations in smaller models, but a smaller degradation in the large judge.
+Generally, we find that SFT leads to greater degradations in smaller models, but a smaller degradation in the large judge.
 In all, our results show that current judge training approaches do not produce judges capable of reliably generalizing to new, more capable model responses.
-Beyond lack of generalization, current judge recipes do not exhibit consistent trends across base models and scales.
-In the absence of recipe-specific or base-model-specific trends, we recommend evaluating \texttt{FutureProof} on a model-by-model basis.
+Beyond lack of generalization, current judge recipes do not exhibit consistent trends across models or scales. {These findings align with those on MMLU-Pro, which we discuss in more detail in~\Cref{sec:results:future_proof_mmlu}.} In the absence of recipe-specific or model-specific trends, we recommend evaluating \texttt{FutureProof} on a model-by-model basis.

-\textbf{\texttt{RefreshAdvantage} Findings.} Our results, presented in~\Cref{fig:refresh_advantage}, indicate that re-training with up-to-date responses consistently leads to performance gains.
-In particular, across all training recipes and base models, we observe positive \texttt{RefreshAdvantage} values.
+\textbf{\texttt{RefreshAdvantage} Findings.} Our results on DeepScaleR, presented in~\Cref{fig:refresh_advantage}, indicate that re-training with up-to-date responses consistently leads to performance gains.
+In particular, across all training recipes and {backbone} models, we observe positive \texttt{RefreshAdvantage} values.
 Training recipes also follow a clear trend: retraining with SFT yields minimal but positive gains, whereas DPO yields the largest improvements, providing up to 7.6 absolute percentage points for larger models.
-The combination of DPO and SFT losses provides additional benefit over DPO alone for couple of models.
+The SFT+DPO loss provides additional benefit over DPO alone for a couple of models.
 We further observe that as judge model size increases, updating training data has a larger impact for DPO-based approaches.
-For example, with DPO, Mistral-24B exhibits an absolute gain of 7.6 percentage points compared to its 8B counterpart, Mistral-8B, which improves by 4.3 points.
-Overall, these results reveal that to evaluate the most capable models, evaluators must be trained on their outputs; relying on stale training data leaves significant performance gains unrealized.
+For example, with DPO, Mistral-24B exhibits an absolute gain of 7.6 percentage points compared to its 8B counterpart, Mistral-8B, which improves by 4.3 points. {These trends are consistent with corresponding findings on MMLU-Pro, discussed further in~\Cref{sec:results:future_proof_mmlu}.} Overall, we conclude that evaluating the most capable models requires training judges on their outputs; relying on stale training data leaves substantial performance gains unrealized.